benhamilton15/sql_quiz_hw_w3/crud_quiz.md

 Q9.
 Why do we use prepared statements when performing database operations?

-#prepared statements clean our code to avoid someone entering sql commands in their entries and it also makes the code more readable.
+#prepared statements clean our code to avoid someone entering sql commands (sql injection) in their entries and it also makes the code more readable.

 ## Extension Questions